edricgsh/react-native-coaching-week-3/README.md

 ### **2. Use AI as a Tool to Level Up**

 AI tools can help you learn and work faster.
+Please do not shy away from using them, I cannot stress this enough.
+You definitely need to use AI to make your learning more efficient.
 Here are a few I recommend:

 - **Claude**: Great for long code generation.
 - **Cursor**: A fantastic code editor with AI-powered features.
 It’s super fast if you don’t want to leave your editor.
 You can keep "tabbing," and the autocomplete will blow your mind.
 But definitely don’t overuse it.